How Much Does a RICS Valuation Cost?

 What is a RICS Valuation?

 A RICS Valuation is used to determine a property's market value.
 It involves an inspection of the home alongside market research.
-This is completed by a Royal Institute of Chartered Surveyors registered surveyor or valuer.
+This is completed by a Royal Institution of Chartered Surveyors registered surveyor or valuer.

 Valuations must comply with the RICS Valuation Global Standards 2017.
 These are referred to as a “Red Book Valuation” or RICS Valuation Report.